SEO Trends: 45 Experts On The Future Of Search

 - Consider strategies for ownership and accountability.
 Make these cross-functional teams feel valued and in it together.

-Finally, one word of caution for 2015.
+Finally, one word of caution.
 We’re seeing a lot of brands move towards creative agencies and content marketing agencies to fulfill their SEO, which in so many cases means that the technical aspect is completely ignored or just plain wrong.
 Without a robust technical SEO set-up underpinning your website optimization, anything else you spend on campaigns and content is inefficient at best.

 Kaila Strong, Senior Director of SEO Services at Vertical Measures